 All general, special, indirect, incidental and/or consequential damages are excluded from this warranty and are totally disclaimed by MONTEREY BOATS.
-It is the interest of the parties that the Owner's sole and exclusive remedy is the repair or replacement of the vessel or its allegedly defective component parts and that no other legal or equitable remedies shall be available to said owner.
-Some states do not allow the exclusion of incidental or consequential damages may not apply to you.
-This is a limited warranty; MONTEREY BOATS, makes no warranty, other than contained herein; to the extent allowed by law any warranties of merchantability or fitness for a particular purpose arising in state law are expressly excluded to the extent allowed by law, any implied warranty of merchantability is limited to the duration of the one year limited general warranty.
-All obligations of MONTEREY BOATS are specifically set forth herein.
-Some states do not allowed limitations on how long an implied warranty lasts, so the above limitation may not apply to you.
+It is the intent of the parties that the owner's sole and exclusive remedy is the repair or replacement of the product or its allegedly defective component parts and that no other legal or equitable remedies shall be available to said owner.
+Some states do not allow the exclusion of incidental or consequential damages so the inclusion of incidental or consequential damages may not apply to you.
+This is a limited warranty.
+MONTEREY BOATS makes no warranty other than contained herein.
+To the extent allowed by law any warranties of merchantability or fitness for a particular purpose arising in state law are expressly excluded.
+To the extent allowed by law, any implied warranty of merchantability is limited to the duration of the limited warranty applicable to the particular warranted part, component, or defect.
+All obligations of monterey boats are specifically set forth herein.
+Some states do not allow limitations on how long an implied warranty lasts, so the above limitation may not apply to you.
 MONTEREY BOATS' obligation with respect to this warranty is limited to making repairs to or replacing the defective parts and no claim for breach of warranty shall be cause for cancellation or rescission of the contract or sale for any boat manufactured by MONTEREY BOATS.

 MONTEREY BOATS will discharge its obligations under this warranty as rapidly as possible, but cannot guarantee any specific completion date due to the different nature of claims which may be made and services which may be required.
-MONTEREY BOATS reserves the right to change or improve the design of its boats without obligation to modify any boat previously manufactured.
 This limited warranty gives you specific legal rights, and you may also have other rights which may vary from state to state.
-MONTEREY BOATS shall in no way be responsible for any repairs not Pre-Authorized by a MONTEREY BOATS Customer Service Manager or repairs performed by a repair shop not Pre-Authorized by a MONTEREY BOATS Customer Service Manager.

-MONTEREY BOATS does not authorize any person to create or assume for it any other obligation or liability with respect to its boats.
 No person, including a MONTEREY BOATS dealer, is authorized to make any repairs or replacements under this warranty without the prior written approval of MONTEREY BOATS.
+MONTEREY BOATS shall in no way be responsible for any repairs not PRE-AUTHORIZED by a MONTEREY BOATS Customer Service Manager or repairs performed by a repair shop not PRE-AUTHORIZED by a MONTEREY BOATS Customer Service Manager.

+MONTEREY BOATS does not authorize any person to create or assume for it any other obligation or liability with respect to its products.
 The sales personnel or other employees of MONTEREY BOATS dealers are not authorized to make warranties concerning MONTEREY BOATS products.
+No brochure, pamphlet or other written or pictorial presentation constitutes a warranty or representation as to any aspect of MONTEREY BOATS products.

-MONTEREY BOATS shall have no obligation under this written warranty unless and until each of the following conditions are met:
+MONTEREY BOATS shall have no obligation under this Lifetime Limited Warranty unless and until each of the following conditions are met:

-- 1. The original retail purchaser of its product completes and mails the Warranty Registration Card to MONTEREY BOATS within fifteen (15) days from the date of the sale of the boat to that purchaser; - 2.
-Notice of each warranty claim is given to the MONTEREY BOATS Dealer within a reasonable period of time after discovery of any claimed defect; - 3.
+- The original retail purchaser of its product or the MONTEREY BOATS dealer either completes and returns the Warranty Registration to MONTEREY BOATS by mail or facsimile or the MONTEREY BOATS dealer registers the Warranty electronically "online" within fifteen (15) days from the date the product is delivered to the original retail purchaser; - 2.
+Notice of each warranty claim is given to the MONTEREY BOATS dealer within a reasonable period of time after discovery of any claimed defect; - 3.
 Notice of each warranty claim is made in writing to MONTEREY BOATS within the applicable time periods identified in the respective warranties as measured from the date of purchase by the original retail purchaser; and - 4.
 All transportation charges incurred in transporting the boat for warranty work are paid for by the owner.